microsoft/terminal/oss/chromium/base/numerics/README.md

 direction of the sign.
 The potentially unusual cases are:

-*   **Division:** Division by zero returns the saturated limit in the direction of sign of the dividend (first argument).
+*   **Division:** Division by zero returns the saturated limit in the direction of the sign of the dividend (first argument).
 The one exception is 0/0, which returns zero (although logically is NaN).
 *   **Modulus:** Division by zero returns the dividend (first argument).
 *   **Left shift:** Non-zero values saturate in the direction of the signed